shyalika/GradleSoapXSDTopDownJpa/README.md

 7. Build the projet using ```gradle clean assemble``` command

-8. Copy the GradleSoapXSDTopDownJpa.jar file the JBOSS_HOME/standalone/deployments directory
+8. Copy the GradleSoapXSDTopDownJpa.jar file to the JBOSS_HOME/standalone/deployments directory

 9. Start Jboss

 19. Access the web service using http://localhost:8080/shyali/GradleSoapTopDownXSD/HelloService link